Life Lessons Learned from Playing Baseball

-I've written an article on perseverance, and self confidence.
+I've written on perseverance, and self confidence.
 Your mindset and how you see yourself is important to your success.
 When you're in a slump, tired and just want to go home you can't give up.
-You can have 3 strikeouts in a game, and your 4th at bat hit a game winning homerun.
+Just keep moving forward.
+You can have 3 strikeouts in a game, and your 4th at bat have a game winning hit.
 No one will remember your 3 strikeouts.
 Same thing in life, if you're messing up, believe in yourself, have faith, believe you'll do better next time.
 Keep working hard, and no one will remember what you did wrong.
 They'll remember the good things you did right.

 7. You can't play baseball or the game of life alone, teams win championships